porfiriopaiz/site/content/2016_11_03_irc-with-irssi.rst

 Server Configurations
 ---------------------

-All these commands must be executed in a session irssi.
+All these commands must be executed on a irssi session.

-First we will remove the existing server configuration we need to automate.
+First we will remove the existing server configuration that we want to automate.
 With ``/server list`` we can view existing servers:

 .. code-block:: console